redavmok/pyrdle/readme.md

 ### Executing program

-* Run the below code in the below terminal to intiiate the game
+* Run the below code in the below terminal to initiate the game
 ```
 python3 pyrdle.py
 ```